Voting machines are in the news

 Secrecy suggests that something is being hidden.

-In many counties, tally sheets were not required
+In many counties, tally sheets are not required

 to be posted in the precinct at the close of voting,